 Lacking in true compassion, a symptom of being stoked in occult demonism, Aso Rock under the author of such literary drivels as My Command, Nzeogwu, This Animal Called Man, slipped in positive international rating by Transparency International and descended in odium as one of the most corrupt governments of the world.
 His Financial Crimes Commision was first to morph into a witch-hunt machinery against political opponents, while a satanic band of his preferred sycophants and toadying hangers-on in PDP fed fat on the cabalism and mediocrity of his civilian dictatorship.

 After sponsoring corruption at senate, and bribing assemblymen to have his less-than-nationalist way with the constitution, Obasanjo’s second leadership of Nigeria ended ignominiously, but not until he had succeeded in turning himself and his scandalous cult followers into millionaires from state capture and fraudulent privatisation exercises.

-It is the forgiving spirit of Nigerian masses that still allows our horde of aged despots to continue to strut freely around the country in the manner of Orwellian Napoleon, attending FEC meetings, and making a hogwash of pronouncements which only serve to massage their insatiable ego and further cast question marks on their real objective for national integration beyond primordial self interest.
+It is the forgiving spirit of Nigerian masses that still allows our horde of aged despots to continue to strut freely round the country in the manner of Orwellian Napoleon, attending FEC meetings, and making a hogwash of pronouncements which only serve to massage their horrible egos and further cast question marks on their real objective for national integration beyond primordial self interest.